xtuml/bridgepoint/doc-bridgepoint/process/HOWTO-update-the-BP-version-number.md

   - Select all projects in the workspace, refresh them to pick up the changes

   - Go to the org.xtuml.bp.doc plug-in.
-Update, by hand, the Release Notes.md and Whats New.md files to reflect the proper version.
-Rebuild the HTML versions of these files using asciidoctor (instructions in bp.doc/README.md)
+Update, by hand, the ReleaseNotes.adoc and WhatsNew.adoc files to reflect the proper version.
+Rebuild the HTML versions of these files using asciidoctor (instructions in bp.doc/README.md).
+Roughly this, space is __intentional__ after "reproducible= ":
+      $ /Users/kbrown/git/bridgepoint/src/org.xtuml.bp.doc/WhatsNew
+      $ asciidoctor -b html5 -a stylesheet=../asciidoctor-default.css -a linkcss -a copycss! -a reproducible= WhatsNew.adoc

   R Version update is now complete, all files that must be modified are now "dirty" in your workspace.